monix/monix.io/_tut/docs/3x/eval/task.md

 - models lazy &amp; asynchronous evaluation
 - models a producer pushing only one value to one or multiple consumers
 - allows fine-grained control over the [execution model](../execution/scheduler.html#execution-model)
-- doesn’t trigger the execution, or any effects until `runAsync`
+- doesn’t trigger the execution, or any effects until `runToFuture`
 - doesn’t necessarily execute on another logical thread
 - allows for cancelling of a running computation
 - allows for controlling of side-effects, being just as